 Typically a mature male stands 4 feet at the shoulder and is 8.5 feet long, plus tail.
 He'll average 450 pounds.
 Females are considerably smaller, weighing less than 300 pounds.
 Lions reach full weight at age 6.
 Adult lions usually have a plain unspotted coat, light brown to dark ochre in color.
 Cubs are marked with spots which sometimes persist on the legs and belly until they are fully grown.
 Male lions have a brown mane, which tends to grow darker and fuller as the animal ages.
 The tail has a black tuft at the end.
-“White” lions occasionally occur in the Transvaal region of southern Africa, but these are not true albinos.

 GEOGRAPHICAL RANGE AND HABITAT:

+Primary habitat for African lions are grassy plains, savanna and open woodlands.
+They can be found in: Senegal east to Somalia, East Africa, Angola, northern Namibia and from Kalahari east to Mozambique and northern Natal.
 Thousands of years ago, lions had the widest intercontinental distribution for a large land mammal; they were commonly found throughout southern Europe, southern Asia, eastern and central India, over the whole of the African continent and into the Americas.
 2,000 years ago lions were extirpated from Europe and within the last 150 years from the Middle East and Northern Africa.
 Today, with the exception of some 300 highly protected animals in the Gir National Park of India, the only naturally-occurring lions are found in Africa.
 Lions do not live in heavy forests and jungles and they do not inhabit desert areas due to a scarcity of game.

+Carnivorous.
 Lions feed on a variety of large and medium-size prey.
 They prefer wildebeest (or gnu) to all others when the annual migration brings the vast herds through the pride's range.
 Otherwise they eat buffalo, zebra, antelope, giraffe, and warthogs.
 They also steal kills and carrion from other predators.

 LIFE CYCLE/SOCIAL STRUCTURE: